-This is one of my favourite shots from a pre-wedding photo shoot I have done in Mexico.
+This is one of my favourite photographs from a pre-wedding photo shoot I have done in Mexico.
 The day before Katharina and Taylor's a went Barcelo Maya Palace Deluxe wedding, we went to Tulum to photograph a pre-wedding session.

 After an unfortunate turn of events where we were denied access to the Tulum ruins, we found a secluded beach just perfect for our short photo shoot.